 - Your facility's main number at which you can leave an outgoing voicemail for worried parents and guardians

-Having these safety protocols in place allows teachers and staff to focus on the most important step during any child care emergency: keeping the children safe.
+These safety protocols allow teachers and staff to focus on the most critical step during any childcare emergency: keeping the children safe.

-In any child care emergency, the first steps are always about getting children out of danger.
+The first steps in any childcare emergency, the first steps are always about getting children out of danger.
 That might mean any of the following:

 - Administering first aid